#N/A

 Common Causes of #N/A Errors

-The most frequent cause of #N/A errors occurs with lookup functions such as VLOOKUP, HLOOKUP, XLOOKUP, and MATCH.
-These functions search for specific values within a range or table, and when the lookup value doesn’t exist in the search range, the #N/A error appears.
-This commonly happens when:
+The most frequent cause of #N/A errors involves lookup functions such as VLOOKUP, HLOOKUP, XLOOKUP, and MATCH.
+These functions search for specific values within a range of data, and when the search value cannot be found, they return #N/A. This occurs when:

-• The data format doesn’t match between the lookup value and the search range
+• Data types do not match between the lookup value and the search range

 Array Formula Issues